|

 |---|---|---|

-The volume formula depends on the shape.
-For a rectangular prism: V = l × w × h.
-For a cylinder: V = πr²h.
-For a cone: V = ⅓πr²h.
-For a sphere: V = 4/3πr³.
-To use any formula, identify your shape, substitute the given dimensions, and solve — expressing your answer in cubic units.
-Florida MAFS geometry standards cover all five shapes from grade 7 through grade 11.
+It depends on the shape: prism V = lwh, cylinder V = πr²h, cone V = ⅓πr²h, sphere V = ⁴/₃πr³.
+Identify the shape, substitute the dimensions, and solve — always in cubic units.
+Florida MAFS covers all five from grade 7 through 11.

-Yes.
-The SAT Math section includes volume problems involving cylinders, cones, and spheres — and provides their formulas on the reference sheet.
-It does not provide the rectangular prism formula (V = lwh) or the cube formula (V = s³), so those must be memorized.
-SAT volume problems typically require multi-step reasoning: finding a missing dimension, comparing two volumes, or combining shapes.
+Yes — cylinders, cones, and spheres, with formulas on the reference sheet.
+It does not provide V = lwh or V = s³, so memorize those.
+SAT volume problems are usually multi-step: a missing dimension, comparing volumes, or combining shapes.

-Because exactly three identical cones (same base radius and height) fit inside one cylinder.
-This is called Cavalieri’s Principle — a concept covered in Florida MAFS.912.G-GMD.1.
-The relationship V_cone = ⅓ × V_cylinder is the single most important cone fact to remember, and the SAT tests it directly in “fill the cone from the cylinder” problem types.
+Because exactly three identical cones (same base and height) fill one cylinder — Cavalieri's Principle (MAFS.912.G-GMD.1).
+Vcone = ⅓ Vcylinder is the single most important cone fact, and the SAT tests it directly in "fill the cone from the cylinder" problems.

-The most effective approach has three steps: (1) memorize all five formulas by writing them from scratch daily for a week; (2) practice one worked example per shape until the substitution pattern is automatic; (3) do SAT-style multi-step problems where you must choose the correct formula before solving.
-InLighten Tutoring’s SAT Math program in Orlando, Winter Park, and Lake Nona structures practice sessions exactly this way for student-athletes preparing for both the SAT and Florida EOC assessments.
+Three steps: (1) write all five formulas from scratch daily for a week; (2) do one worked example per shape until substitution is automatic; (3) practice SAT multi-step problems where you choose the formula first.
+InLighten's program in Orlando, Winter Park, and Lake Nona structures practice exactly this way.